 Poros is not famous for its sights as these are few with the most important being the historic monastery of Zoodochos Pighi, surrounded by lush vegetation.
 The biggest advantage of Poros is its proximity to Athens, and the easy approach to islands like Aegina, Agistri and Spetses makes it the perfect base for island hopping in Greece!
 Adequate tourist infrastructure also adds this little Aegean gem to a very popular destination for short, relaxed vacations for both tourists and Athenian travelers.

 The traveler who chooses Poros mostly asks for plenty of sun and sea, the taste of delicious seafood and other traditional Greek dishes, the relaxed atmosphere in a couple of bars with loud music until the early hours of the morning, and pretty beaches of sand and pebbles with crystal clear waters!

-Hurry up and book your ferry tickets in advance because they are selling out fast, and enjoy a relaxing vacation on this charming vintage island!
+Hurry up and book your ferry tickets to Poros in advance because they are selling out fast, and enjoy a relaxing vacation on this charming vintage island!

 Traveling to Poros by ferry is easy because there are frequent departures from the main port of Piraeus.
 The trip is short and the ticket cost is low compared to most of other travel destinations.
 For all these reasons, Poros is an ideal destination for quick vacations with less planning.

 From Piraeus to Poros there are ferries departing almost every 1-2 hours.
 There are conventional ferries that transfer both passengers and vehicles and the duration of the trip is approximately 3 hours and hydrofoils (flying dolphins) that transfer only passengers and the duration of the trip is about 1 hour.
 Apart from Poros from Piraeus, one can also reach the other islands of the Saronic Gulf such as Aegina and Spetses.